 Laurel Road offers the best rates on larger loans.
 So it is ideal for medical professionals, high-income and high-debt borrowers.

-You'll need good credit, low debt-to-income ratio and a high income to be approved here.
+You’ll need good credit, a low debt-to-income ratio, and a high income to be approved here.

 If you face economic hardship, Laurel Road will allow you to pause your payments for up to 12 months.